 Yes.
 Vintage Paint is a non-toxic, waterbased product that can be used on children's and pet's furniture.

-If, after the 7 day curing period, your finish is starting to chip, peel or scratch off, it may be caused by one of these reasons:
+If your finish is starting to chip, peel or scratch off, it may be caused by one of these reasons:

 It's important to work quickly (but carefully!) when applying Vintage Clearcoat.
 It can dry very fast, so you want to avoid you to over-work partially dry paint.
 To eliminate this, work in rows to maintain a "wet edge" at all times.